GREAT LEADERS DELEGATE

 - Am I prepared to give feedback and advice to employees who are trying new tasks?

-Improve Your Ability to Delegate
+Improve Your Delegation Ability

 Understand the value: Delegating work is more than taking a task off your plate and putting it on the plate of your subordinates.
-It involves giving employees the appropriate freedom and responsibility to do their work.
+For example, it involves giving employees the appropriate freedom and responsibility to do their work.
 Research suggests that work delegated to an employee can be empowering for that employee4 and is a signal of leader trust in their followers5.
 Research also finds that leaders who delegate have employees who are more satisfied in their work3,6.
 This suggests that leaders, employees, and the overall workplace culture all stand to benefit from delegation.

 Learn which tasks to delegate: Determining which tasks to delegate can be a daunting prospect.
 It can feel faster and more efficient to do the work yourself than to decide who should be given which assignment.